 Digital curriculum is readily available.
 It’s everywhere and published by everyone.
 In fact, there is so much digital curriculum available it can be overwhelming to decide what to use and how to store it.
-Let’s look at some reasons you might use a digital curriculum, how to use it (and not forget you have it), and how to store it.
+Here’s a look at some reasons you might use a digital curriculum, how to use it (and not forget you have it), and how to store it.

 Digital curriculum is usually less expensive than purchasing a print book, but keep in mind that this is only true if you don’t print the book or curriculum.
-It is usually cheaper for a printer to mass produce the product than for you to print the book at home.
+It is usually cheaper for a printer to mass produce a product than for you to print the book at home.
 Printer ink is not cheap!
 If you do decide to print it, consider having it printed at your local office supply or copy store.

 Additionally, there are some books that are out-of-print and are exorbitantly expensive to purchase used.
 These are excellent choices to find an ebook version (and preferably a FREE one).

 If you find yourself needing to use books or curriculum while out of the house, a digital version may be a good option for you.
 Depending on how you store it, you can access the curriculum anywhere (from your laptop, tablet, or e-reader) including at the park, in the hospital. at grandparents, or in a motorhome on vacation.
+I store all of my digital curriculum on Dropbox.

-Requires less storage space
+Requires less physcial storage space

 This is a pretty obvious reason you might use a digital curriculum.
 If you live in a small space or travel often, digital books and curriculum are a great choice for you.
-There are no physical books and binders to store.

 It can be easy to forget what digital books and curriculum you own.
 After all, it’s not sitting on a shelf for you to see.
 Here are some suggestions for using digital curriculum.